soundpress/RulesOfNYC/docs/c06/index.rst

 Surfactant.
 "Surfactant" shall mean a chemical wetting agent added to water to improve penetration.

 Transmission electron microscopy (TEM).
 "Transmission electron microscopy (TEM)" shall mean the measurement protocol for the assessment of the asbestos fiber content of air.
-(Interim Transmission Electron Microscopy Analytical Methods-40 C.F.R.
+(Interim Transmission Electron Microscopy Analytical Methods - 40 C.F.R.
 Part 763, Subpart E, Appendix A)

 Visible emissions.
 "Visible emissions" shall mean any emissions containing particulate material that are visually detectable without the aid of instruments.